-The school office is open from 7:50 a.m.- 3:25 p.m. every day that school is in session and will be closed during the month of July.
+The school office is open from 7:50 a.m.- 3:30 p.m. every day that school is in session and will be closed during the month of July.
 The school phone number is 210-888-9474.
 Messages may be left on voice mail any time the phone is busy or we are out of the office.
 Messages left after hours will be returned the next working day.
 Also, families may contact the administration via e-mail (please see the Academy Directory or our website).
-The school's FAX number is XXX-XXX-XXXX.